 - Le Café des Chats, with 2 locations in Paris.

 - Lady Dina’s Cat Emporium in London.

 - Cat Cafe Melbourne in Australia.

 - Cats Republic in St. Petersburg, Russia, which requires a “visa” (a roughly $7 visiting fee).

 - The Cat Cafe Neko no Niwa in Singapore carries Alfie de Meow cat-themed jewelry (10% of the sale proceeds go toward a local nonprofit cat rescue group).

 - And the Catmosphere Café in Chiang Mai, Thailand, has a space theme and “a cat cinema,” where you and the resident felines can kick back and watch horror or sci-fi movies.

-The idea behind the cafes is a simple one.
-The felines provide companionship for customers who are currently cat-less — maybe their landlords don’t allow pets, the family cat may have just died — or who are simply in need of some furry therapy after a hard day.
+The idea behind cat cafes is a simple one: The cats provide companionship for customers who are currently cat-less or who are simply in need of some furry therapy after a hard day.